jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 ## Convolution for Object Detection

-At the core of almost every object detection model is a convolution neural network (CNN) such as VGG-16, ResNet50, Xception, YOLO, MobileNet, etc. These are essentailly feature extraction networks.
-They "look" at images and extract salient features such as edges, shapes, and so on.
-The convolutional layer in convolutional neural networks systematically applies filters to an input and creates output feature maps.
-Although the convolutional layer is very simple, it is capable of achieving sophisticated and impressive results.
+At the core of almost every object detection model is a convolution neural network (CNN) such as VGG-16, ResNet50, Xception, YOLO, MobileNet, etc. These are essentially feature extraction networks.
+They "look" at images and extract salient features such as edges, shapes, etc. The convolutional layer in convolutional neural networks systematically applies filters to input and creates output feature maps.
+Although the convolutional layer is very simple, it can achieve sophisticated and impressive results.
 Nevertheless, it can be challenging to develop an intuition for how the shape of the filters impacts the shape of the output feature map and how related configuration hyperparameters such as padding and stride should be configured.

 ### Motivation - ResNet-50 for HD Inputs

 ResNet-50 is a popular convolutional neural network (CNN) that is 50 layers deep.
 At its core, ResNet-50 is a feature extraction network.
 Based on how it is used in a deep learning model, ResNet-50 can act as an image classifier or as a feature extractor for object detection/tracking.

-We are interested in implementing this convolution layer of ResNet-50 with the above HD input image.
+We want to implement this convolution layer of ResNet-50 with the above HD input image.
 Suppose that the input image (feature map) is described by a 3D tensor ```X(ID, IH, IW)```.
 We use a filter ```W``` with 64 kernels, each of dimensions ```(ID, KH, KW)``` where ```KH``` and ```KW``` are kernel window heights and widths.
-The resulting output feature map can be described by another 3D tensor ```Y(OD, OH, OW)```.
-The output feature map dimesions are a function of the stride ```S``` and padding size ```P``` chosen.
+The resulting output feature map can be described by another 3D tensor, ```Y(OD, OH, OW)```.
+The output feature map dimensions are a function of the stride ```S``` and padding size ```P``` chosen.
 For the first layer of ResNet-50, the values of these parameters are described in the table below.

 | Layer Parameters |  Layer Values |
 | ---------------- | ----------------- |